psliwka/miniflux-on-kubernetes/README.md

 Bootstrap
 ---------

-* Go to https://kubesail.com/ and create and account
+* Go to https://kubesail.com/ and create an account
 * Request your domain validation at https://kubesail.com/domains
 * Make sure that values in [terraform.tfvars](terraform.tfvars) are correct for your setup
 * Run `terraform init && terraform apply`